VChristiaens/special/README.rst

   $ cd VIP
   $ python setup.py develop

-If cloned from your fork, make sure to link your specfit directory to the upstream source, to be able to easily update your local copy when a new version comes out or a bug is fixed:
+If cloned from your fork, make sure to link your special directory to the upstream source, to be able to easily update your local copy when a new version comes out or a bug is fixed:

 .. code-block:: bash

-  $ git add remote upstream https://github.com/VChristiaenss/specfit
+  $ git add remote upstream https://github.com/VChristiaenss/special

-Loading specfit
+Loading special
 ^^^^^^^^^^^^^^^
-Finally, start Python or IPython and check that you are able to import ``specfit``:
+Finally, start Python or IPython and check that you are able to import ``special``:

 .. code-block:: python

-  import spectral_fitting as specfit
+  import specialspecial

 If everything went fine with the installation, you will see a welcome message.
 Now you can start characterizing exoplanets and other (sub)stellar objects!